InformaticsMatters/docker-fragnet-test/README.md

 >   The utility checks that the fragnet-test container exists and then
     _commits_ and _pushes_ it with your chosen tag.

+Then, to **pull** and **run** the published container from another workstation, you simply have to run the following alternative compose commands:

+    $ IMAGE_TAG=molport-2019-08-2 docker-compose pull
+    $ IMAGE_TAG=molport-2019-08-2 docker-compose up

 ---

 [aws cli]: https://pypi.org/project/awscli/